Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

-The vector bundle defined by boundary conditions \eqref{bndc} with quasi-momentum $K$ we denote as $\mathbb{C}^2_K$.
-Again, equation \eqref{tbgEq} with the connection $\bar{A}$ defines the meromorphic section of this vector bundle.
+We define $\mathbb{C}^2_K$ to be the vector bundle with boundary conditions(gluing functions) \eqref{bndc} with quasi-momentum $K$ .
+Again, equation \eqref{tbgEq} with the connection $\bar{A}$ defines a meromorphic section of this vector bundle.

-For the sake of argument, we assume that there are at least two points $K_1,K_2$ (not to be confused with the special points $K, K'$) in the Brillouin zone where the solution exists.
+For the sake of argument, we assume that there are at least two points $K_1,K_2$ in the MBZ where the solution exists.
+We would like to stress that $K_{1,2}$ are different from special points $K,K'$ usually considered in the study of TBG, where due to discrete symmetry $C_3$ the band must have zero energy $E=0$.
+Of course, in the TBG the potential must respect the $C_3$ symmetry and therefore the Dirac points must exist at points $K,K'$.
+But in the general twisted bilayer material such symmetry could be absent and to make the discussion more general we make an assumption that at least two points $K_{1,2}$ where the gap closes.
+Therefore, to keep discussion general we just assume that due to some lucky choice of $\bar{A}$ in the equation \eqref{fundeq} a system has zero energy at some points $K_{1,2}$ of MBZ.

-Using the projection $\pi :\mathbb{C} \to \mathbb{C}/\Lambda$ we can lift the section from torus to the complex plane.
-Hence, the relation (\ref{WronksConserv}) should still hold true.
-If we have two holomorphic solutions $\psi_{K_{1,2}}$ at two different points of the Brillouin zone $K_{1,2}$ we can lift them to the complex plane and compute their Wronskian
+The relation (\ref{WronksConserv}) still holds true as it is not sensitive to boundary conditions.
+If we have two holomorphic solutions $\psi_{K_{1,2}}$ at two different points of the Brillouin zone $K_{1,2}$ we can compute the Wronksian

-but because the $W(z)$ is holomorphic and bounded in the complex plane $\mathbb{C}$ (due to the periodicity conditions (\ref{bndc}) and the fact that $\psi_{K_1}, \psi_{K_2}$ are finite) we must conclude that $W(z)={\rm const}$.
+but because the $I_F(z)$ is holomorphic and bounded in the complex plane of TBG (due to the periodicity conditions (\ref{bndc}) and the fact that $\psi_{K_1}, \psi_{K_2}$ are finite) we must conclude that $I_F(z)={\rm const}$.
 Moreover, using boundary conditions \eqref{bndc} we have

-But if $K_1+K_2 \neq 0$ and $W(z)$ is constant, the boundary conditions are satisfied only if $W(z)=0$.
-Hence, there are only \underline{two possibilities}: \begin{enumerate} \item $W(z)=0$ and $K_1,K_2$ are arbitrary. \item $W(z)\neq 0$ but $K_1=-K_2$. \end{enumerate}
+But if $K_1+K_2 \neq 0$ and $I_F(z)$ is constant, the boundary conditions are satisfied only if $I_F(z)=0$.
+Hence, there are only \underline{two possibilities}: \begin{enumerate} \item $I_F(z)=0$ and $K_1,K_2$ are arbitrary. \item $I_F(z)\neq 0$ but $K_1=-K_2$. \end{enumerate}